KDE/digikam-doc/image_editor/transform_tools.rst

     - **Sum of absolute values of luma gradients**: sum of absolute values of the luma gradients in both directions.
     - **Absolute value of luma gradient**: absolute value of the luma gradient in the direction of the rescaling.

-The **Preserve Skin Tones** option allows to preserve pixels whose color is close to a skin tone.
+The **Preserve Skin Tones** option allows you to preserve pixels whose color is close to a skin tone.

 Advanced Settings
 ~~~~~~~~~~~~~~~~~